mrBigJS/d3-simpleCharts/readme.txt

 Now - to get a whole picture of all rich features available here - you can expand your knowledge and finally master something like this for each new post/page on WP:

-[simpleChart chart='Pie' mtitle='All Animals' values='(1,2,4,8,16)' labels='(Cats,Dogs,Birds,Frogs,Bears)' xtitle="Animal race" ytitle="Pcs on wild farm" datafile="animals.json" css='{ ".bar" : {"fill" : "navy", "stroke" : "blue"} , ".axis path, .axis line" : {"stroke" : "orange", "fill" : "gray"} , " " : { "font" : "12px sans-serif"}, ".chart":{"stroke":"gray"}, ".axis .xtpos":{"x":"200"} }'  width="800" height="600" format="+0.02%" title="These animals are living free around." minrange="1.0" url="http://en.wikipedia.org/wiki/Wild_animals"]
+[simpleChart chart='Pie' mtitle='All Animals' values='(1,2,4,8,16)' labels='(Cats,Dogs,Birds,Frogs,Bears)' xtitle="Animal race" ytitle="Pcs on wild farm" datafile="animals.json" width="800" height="600" format="+0.02%" title="These animals are living free around." minrange="1.0" url="http://en.wikipedia.org/wiki/Wild_animals" xrotate=-20]

 * Very advanced & powerfull shortcode's call* above to draw just the way you want your professional embedded super fast vector graphics.
 * [Advanced in detail on Wiki](https://github.com/mrBigJS/d3-simpleCharts/wiki/Advanced-examples)

-You can customize almost every main aspect of new created chart by feeding in legal CSS and SVG attributes to the graphs.
-These attributes are listed & documented openly on *W3C's* sites, like:
+You can customize almost main aspects of new created chart easily by using CSS style file(s) and chart's generated CSS classes together.

-*www.w3schools.com*
 .

 **Key Features**